bmael/Webappli/README.md

 ----

 * See how to place markers according to the distance for the PMV.
 (Thanatos21 & Niiner)
-* See how it's possible to upgrade the importation to execute it once a day. (bmael)
+* Create a table in our database to have all itinerary covered by PMVs. (bmael)

 INFO
 ----